JonasHarter/RftgCardGenerator/README.md

 The intent was to replace the tiles in the game with cards.

 All images are AI generated with MidJourney.
+This uses flowRoot (from svg 1.2), so inkscape is requried for png conversion

 # TODO

-recheck all texts

-remove all alien pictures

-improve centering of cost and plus improve headertextshape

-create html for printing

-create cards via build action

 phase icon for versetzen?
 Spiralpfeil

 check for unused images

-//remove shape from model: color means circle, otherwise rhombus
+# Optional Stuff:

+Improve centering & shape of cost and plus

 //Icons? -> too much work. not enough gain.
 Text is workds fine.

-This uses flowRoot, so inkscape is requried for png conversion

-Rebalance startingworlds?

 Change ColorNames?
 Novelty - Luxusartikel